 Marr proposed to recover generalized cones and cylinders from single intensity images.
-This has been achieved for a limited number of specific types of generalized cylinders, based on clues like curvilinearity, symmetry, and low- and mid-level geometric reasoning [170].
+This has been achieved for a limited number of specific types of generalized cylinders, based on clues like curvilinearity, symmetry, and low- and mid-level geometric reasoning [169].

-Geons have been introduced based on a cognitive theory [19] and have been recovered from intensity images [40], but many open problems remain [39].
-However, geons would be attractive, because they constitute qualitative models, which eases their use for generalization and categorization.
-The graphs produced in [40], however, lack a proper representation of spatial configuration.
+Geons have been introduced based on a cognitive theory [19] and have been recovered from intensity images [42], but many open problems remain [41].
+However, geons would be attractive, because they constitute qualitative models, which eases their use for generalization and categorization, and a certain amount of success has been reported in using geons in content-based image retrieval [22].
+The graphs produced in [42], however, lack a proper representation of spatial configuration.
 A workaround has been presented in [137], which might also work for representing spatial and temporal relations.

 A very different approach is advocated by Medioni, who argues that the Marr paradigm has been very influential.
-It triggered numerous reconstructionist research in shape from X and in 2-1/2-D. Medioni prefers a more direct, layered representation, which circumvents the necessity of reconstructing 2-1/2-D (tensor voting [110]).
+It triggered numerous reconstructionist research in shape from X and in 2-1/2-D. Medioni prefers a more direct, layered representation, which circumvents the necessity of reconstructing 2-1/2-D (tensor voting [111]).

-4.5 Graph-Based Representations
+3.3 Graph-Based Representations